Frequently Asked Questions

 Rest assured, we strive to expedite your order and get your lures to you as quickly as possible.

-• The Danny Swimming plug as a great option for targeting big striped bass and other pelagic game fish.
+• The Danny Swimming plug is a great option for targeting big striped bass and other pelagic game fish.
 The metal lip provides the action to these iconic plugs, and each OutCast Danny is balanced and tuned to swim right, right out of the package.

 We recommend using a high quality VMC Siwash hook with closed ring eyes for both tail and body hook positions.
 You can reuse the split rings furnished with your plug, or upgrade to larger split rings to accommodate a heavier gauge hook.
 Most of our plugs come with either 2/0 or 3/0 trebles, in 3x gauge.
 Be sure to match equal of better grade when making the change.
 You don’t want to risk loosing the fish of a lifetime with a lesser strength hook and split ring.
 Also be sure to keep an eye on how the weight difference my effect your casting efficiency, and in some cases, how the lure “swims”.
 If you find that a swimming plug like a Danny or Surfster isn’t acting the same after changing out the hooks, consider adjusting the metal lip to compensate for the weight difference.